An example of Pittsburgh culture

 Live Music

-Your new favorite band just might be one of the 400 performing across more than 35 indoor and outdoor stages at the Deutschtown Music Festival.
-Or, if cheap beer and nontraditional music are more your style, check out the Live Bluegrass Jam at the Park House on the North Side.
+Your new favorite band just might be one of the 70 or so performing across 9 indoor and outdoor stages at the Northside Music Festival.
+Or, if jazz is more your thing, Con Alma in downtown Pittsburgh hosts jazz concerts most days of the week.

 How do you like to kick up your heels?
 Early birds can still shake it at the In Bed by Ten dance party, and uber-traditionalists can explore their roots at the Tuesday Night International Folk Dance of Pittsburgh.